josemotta/IoT.Starter.Pi.Thing/README.md

 ### IoT Starter Pi Thing starts the app for Home Intelligence using a Raspberry Pi with Linux.

 The Raspberry Pi (RPI) with arm 32-bit CPU is supposed to be equipped with custom hardware like temperature and humidity sensors, proximity sensors, and maybe motors to open doors and windows in the near future.
-Infrared leds are very interesting, since they enable RPI to output commands to home appliances, as a universal remote control.
-The objective is to develop a user friendly  control that allow our cellphones to manage ambient light, air conditioner, home theater and other appliances at home.
+Infrared leds are very interesting components to be explored, since they enable RPI to output commands to home appliances, as a universal remote control.
+The objective is to develop a user friendly IoT device that allow our cellphones to manage ambient light, air conditioner, home theater and other appliances at home.

-This `Thing` is based on the [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core "IoT.Starter.Pi.Core") which means home-web and home-ui are the starting projects.
+The `Thing` is based on the [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core "IoT.Starter.Pi.Core") which means home-web and home-ui are the starting projects.
 Main directions are summarized below:

 - Modeling follows API First strategy, in order to define the services provided by the `Thing`.
 - The API should decompose the intelligence of the `Thing` concerning security, control and data access.